Margorizza/mango_class/README.md

-# mango_class
+# Project Mango Class
+## Done by team_mango

-First Project on GitHub
+1. First Project on GitHub
+2. Second Project on GitHub